pwnxpl0it/idkmng/README.md

 > [!TIP]
 > Info section is not required and can be ignored

+> [!NOTE]
+> You can use -q (quiet) option to hide template information even if it is provided in the template

 <!-- so it's super easy to write and you can get this structure using <br> ```$ idkmng new```. <br> -->